Here we outline the key points to consider before signing a legal contract for a residential care home.

 - Terms which oblige the residents to vacate immediately are likely to be unfair.
 The care home should give permanent residents 28 days’ written notice to leave under the Protection from Eviction Act of 1977.
 Where the resident is unwilling to leave once the notice has expired, the home must apply to the county court for an order to evict.

 Harrison Drury can provide guidance and advice regarding care home contracts and managing legal affairs in later life.
-For more information, please contact Eve Carter on 01772 258321.
+For more information, please contact 01772 258321.